 A request for operations to be performed is an operations schedule.
 The schedule may apply to scheduling of production, maintenance, quality test, and inventory operations.

 Figure 21 is the operations schedule model.
+Table 164 lists the relationships of the objects in the operations schedule model.